University of Cambridge

 4. In cases where the post of an externally appointed CSA was new to a department, how did this role differ from any previous related posts, such as Chief Scientists?

-CSaP is collaborating on this project with the Churchill Archives Centre and Professor Susan Owens (Geography, University of Cambridge).
-Interview and seminar transcripts will be added to the Churchill Archives Centre’s collection on scientific advice to the UK Government to provide a valuable resource for future historians.
+CSaP collaborated on this project with the Churchill Archives Centre and Professor Susan Owens (Geography, University of Cambridge).
+Interview and seminar transcripts were added to the Churchill Archives Centre’s collection on scientific advice to the UK Government to provide a valuable resource for future historians.

-The project is lead by Dr Robert Doubleday with Professor Susan Owens and James Palmer.
-Funding comes from the University of Cambridge Humanities Research Grants Scheme and the Isaac Newton Trust.
+The project was lead by Dr Robert Doubleday with Professor Susan Owens and James Palmer.
+Funding came from the University of Cambridge Humanities Research Grants Scheme and the Isaac Newton Trust.

 Members